-Renvyle House Hotel is situated on the verge of Ireland's west coast, nestled between the Twelve Bens and the Atlantic Ocean.
-Over several centuries it has been built, pulled down, rebuilt, burnt to ashes and rebuilt once again.
+On the verge of Ireland's west coast, stands a low, long, grey house.
+Over several centuries it has been built, pulled down, rebuilt, burned to ashes in the civil war and rebuilt once again.

 It’s often turbulent history has mirrored the change of circumstances and troubled history of Ireland but it’s been resilient and survived.
 Renvyle House has been home of the chieftans and one of the oldest and most powerful gaelic clans in Connacht that of Donal O’Flaherty who had a house on the site since the 12th Century where the hotel stands today.

 The Blakes (one of the 14 Tribes of Galway) bought 2,000 acres of confiscated O’Flaherty land in 1689.
 They leased it to the senior O’Flaherty family until the Blakes took up residence in 1822.
 Before then the ‘Big House’ was a thatched cabin 20ft by 60ft and one storey high.
 Henry Blake implemented major improvements to make it more compatible to a man of his means.
 The timber used in the building of the house extension was said to have been from a shipwreck in the bay.
 The thatch was replaced with slate roof and he added another storey.
 In 1825 the Blake family published the ‘Letters from the Irish Highlands’ describing the life and conditions in Connemara at that time.
 His widow, Caroline Johanna opened it first as a hotel in 1883.
 ‘Through Connemara in a Governess Cart’ published in 1893, written by Edith Somerville and Violet Martin.
 In this beautifully illustrated book, they visit Ballynahinch Castle, Kylemore Abbey and Renvyle House.